10 Tips For Smarter Investing

 Given that you’re likely to have many goals for the future, it’s important to move beyond emotions and convert those goals into numbers.

 Investing is the vehicle that will help you achieve those goals if done properly.

-As such, below are 10 tips for smarter investing that will serve you well for the future:
+Below are 10 tips for smarter investing that will serve you well for the future.

 1. Don’t Aim To Beat The Market

-People who pick stocks do it because they believe they can beat the market returns.
+People who pick stocks do it partly because they believe they can beat the market returns.

 Whilst there are some that do e.g. Warren Buffett, for most of us with smaller balance sheets, this makes no sense.

 What to do instead is to buy index funds that track the market as close as possible.

 Another way of doing it is via Exchange Traded Funds (ETFs).

 Buy in and stay put.
 There is cost tied to trading in and out too often.